Mercury 13: First American female astronaut

 Although both Cobb and Cochran made separate appeals for years afterwards to restart a women's astronaut testing project, the U.S. civil space agency did not select any female astronaut candidates until Astronaut Group 8 in 1978, which selected astronauts for the operational Space Shuttle program.
 Astronaut Sally Ride became the first American woman in space in 1983 on STS-7, and Eileen Collins was the first woman to pilot the Space Shuttle during STS-63 in 1995.
 Collins also became the first woman to command a Space Shuttle mission during STS-93 in 1999.
 In 2005, she commanded NASA's return to flight mission, STS-114.
 At Collins' invitation, seven of the surviving Lovelace finalists attended her first launch, ten of the FLATs attended her first command mission, and she has flown mementos for almost all of them.
 BBC News reported that if it wasn't for the rules that further restrained them from flying, then the first woman to go to space could have been an American.

 Collins on becoming an astronaut: "When I was very young and first started reading about astronauts, there were no female astronauts."
 She was inspired while she was a child by the Mercury astronauts and by the time she was in high school and college, more opportunities were opening up for women who wanted a part in aviation.
 Collins then tried out the Air Force and during her very first month's training exercises her base was visited by the newest astronaut class.
 This class was the first to include women.
 From that point, she knew that "I wanted to be part of our nation's space program.
 It's the greatest adventure on this planet – or off the planet, for that matter.
 I wanted to fly the Space Shuttle."

 Other notable influences

 The first woman in space, Russian cosmonaut Valentina Tereshkova, was arguably less qualified than the FLATs having no qualifications as a pilot or scientist.
-Upon meeting Jerrie Cobb, Tereshkova told her that she was her role model and asked "we always figured you would be first.
+Upon meeting Jerrie Cobb, Tereshkova told Cobb that Cobb was Tereshkova's role model and asked "we always figured you would be first.
 What happened?"